sblack4/learning-istio/README.md

 [synergy](https://www.statista.com/chart/24102/share-who-hate-business-phrases/).

 #### TLDR
-> :memo: Istio Gateway: Like a k8s ingress that also does egress.
+- 📝 Istio Gateway: Like a k8s ingress that also does egress.
 Essentially a proxy.

-> :memo: Istio VirtualService: Like a k8s service but with more rules.
+- 📝 Istio VirtualService: Like a k8s service but with more rules.
 These map requests to destinations via routing rules.